Selver-gba/moonflower/README.md

 ## Credits

- * rajkosto, for helping me out with GPIO stuff.
+ * rajkosto, for helping me out with GPIO stuff, and for the PMC shutdown code.
  * ktemkin, for making fusee gelee, and releasing a fusee payload POC.
  * SciresM, for making Atmosphère.
  * Everyone in the ReSwitched Discord. <3